 WHEREAS, the parties previously entered into an agreement creating and governing the Cross Plains Area EMS District (“DISTRICT”), but now desire to amend certain provisions of the original agreement;

-WHEREAS, the governing bodies of the Village and Towns joining in this Agreement have each considered the value of continuing to have a local Emergency Medical Services district and providing mutual aid to similar districts within Dane County, and each by their respective governing bodies has adopted a similar resolution authorizing the continuation of the Cross Plains Area EMS District ("DISTRICT") and authorizing the District to enter into mutual aid agreements and conduct its business in accordance with the law, and on the terms and conditions set forth in this Agreement.
+WHEREAS, the governing bodies of the Village and Towns joining in this Agreement have each considered the value of continuing to have a local Emergency Medical Services district and providing mutual aid to similar districts within Dane County, and each authorize the continuation of the District and authorize the District to enter into mutual aid agreements and conduct its business in accordance with the law, and on the terms and conditions set forth in this Agreement.

 AGREEMENT

-NOW, THEREFORE, in consideration of the above recitals, which are incorporated herein by reference, and other good and valuable consideration, the sufficiency of which is hereby acknowledged, the Municipalities, pursuant to resolutions approved by their respective governing bodies, do hereby agree to be bound as follows:
+NOW, THEREFORE, in consideration of the above recitals, which are incorporated herein by reference, and other good and valuable consideration, the sufficiency of which is hereby acknowledged, the Municipalities do hereby agree to be bound as follows:

 The Village and Towns hereby jointly ratify the creation and continuation of a local Emergency Medical Services ("EMS") district known as the Cross Plains Area EMS District ("DISTRICT") for the purpose of furnishing emergency medical services to the territory described in this Agreement and to be operated and maintained in accordance with the terms, conditions and plan described in this Agreement.